 The exact date of Seollal varies every year, because it’s based on the Lunar Calendar.
 It’s usually in January or February, and coincides with the second new moon, after the winter solstice.

-In the 2024 Year of the Wood Dragon, Korean Lunar New Year in Seoul falls on Saturday, February 10th with public holiday dates stretching from Friday, February 9th to Sunday, February 11th.
+In the 2026 Year of the Fire Horse, Korean Lunar New Year in Seoul falls on Tuesday, February 17th, with public holiday dates stretching from Monday, February 16th to Wednesday, February 18th.

 All Koreans have days off for this entire period of time, with many people tacking on a few extra days to the end or the beginning.
 Expect a mass exodus into and out of Seoul for Seollal, as people head back to their hometowns to reunite with their families.